thongpv3/ColaborativeFiltering/src/test/java/data/ml-latest-small/README.txt

 The dataset files are written as [comma-separated values](http://en.wikipedia.org/wiki/Comma-separated_values) files with a single header row.
 Columns that contain commas (`,`) are escaped using double-quotes (`"`).
 These files are encoded as UTF-8.
 If accented characters in movie titles or tag values (e.g. Misérables, Les (1995)) display incorrectly, make sure that any program reading the data, such as a text editor, terminal, or script, is configured for UTF-8.

-User Ids
+vn.edu.hust.soict.it4040.CosineSimilarity.User Ids
 --------

 MovieLens users were selected at random for inclusion.
-Their ids have been anonymized.
-User ids are consistent between `ratings.csv` and `tags.csv` (i.e., the same id refers to the same user across the two files).
+Their ids have been anonymized. vn.edu.hust.soict.it4040.CosineSimilarity.User ids are consistent between `ratings.csv` and `tags.csv` (i.e., the same id refers to the same user across the two files).

 Movie Ids
 ---------